sophgn/linnstrument-firmware/README.md

 The note lights display has 7 scale buttons plus the rainbow editor, the dots selector and the yellow rainbow-enabler button.
 Tap any of these buttons except the rainbow-enabler to select it.
 Tap any selected button to backtrack to the previous button.
+There are 7 rows of colored lights on the screen, which top to bottom are for unisons, 2nds, 3rds, 4ths, 5ths, 6ths and 7ths.
 Tap a note in a scale to toggle it on or off.
 Like the guitar tuning screen, a midi note is sent when you tap.
 The rainbow editor is the 8th scale, in which all notes are always on.
 Tap a note to cycle it thru the rainbow.
-The 9th scale (dots) isn't really a scale.
+The 9th scale (guitar-like fretboard dots) isn't really a scale.
 It's a full-screen display like the custom light patterns.
 Tapping the dots selector makes the dots appear in blue mid-screen.
 Tapping the dots lets you toggle them on or off.
 Long-press the scale buttons or the rainbow editor button or the dots selector button to reset the note lights to the default.
 Tap the yellow rainbow enabler button to turn off the rainbow and limit the note lights to the usual two colors.